python/devguide/internals/compiler.rst

     add the ``LOAD_CONST`` opcode with the proper argument based on the position of the specified PyObject in the consts table.
 ``ADDOP_LOAD_CONST_NEW(struct compiler *, PyObject *)``
-    just like ``ADDOP_LOAD_CONST_NEW``, but steals a reference to PyObject ``ADDOP_JUMP(struct compiler *, int, basicblock *)``
+    just like ``ADDOP_LOAD_CONST``, but steals a reference to PyObject ``ADDOP_JUMP(struct compiler *, int, basicblock *)``
     create a jump to a basic block ``ADDOP_JUMP_NOLINE(struct compiler *, int, basicblock *)``
-    like ``ADDOP_JUMP`` without a line number; used for artificial jumps without no corresponding token in the source code.
+    like ``ADDOP_JUMP`` without a line number; used for artificial jumps without a corresponding token in the source code.
 ``ADDOP_JUMP_COMPARE(struct compiler *, cmpop_ty)``
     depending on the second argument, add an ``ADDOP_I`` with either an ``IS_OP``, ``CONTAINS_OP``, or ``COMPARE_OP`` opcode.

-Several helper functions that will emit bytecode and are named :samp:`compiler_{xx}()` where *xx* is what the function helps with (``list``, ``boolop``, etc.).
+Several helper functions that will emit bytecode are named :samp:`compiler_{xx}()` where *xx* is what the function helps with (``list``, ``boolop``, etc.).
 A rather useful one is ``compiler_nameop()``.
 This function looks up the scope of a variable and, based on the